Can Infosys Limited (INFY) Remain Competitive?

-Infosys Limited (NYSE:INFY) went up by 3.78% from its latest closing price compared to the recent 1-year high of $16.62.
-The company’s stock price has collected 2.79% of gains in the last five trading sessions.
-Press Release reported 22 hours ago that Infosys Launches Live Enterprise Application Management Platform to Deliver Cloud-Powered, Cognitive-First Managed Services for IT Operations
+Infosys Limited (NYSE:INFY) went up by 1.11% from its latest closing price compared to the recent 1-year high of $16.62.
+The company’s stock price has collected 4.25% of gains in the last five trading sessions.
+Press Release reported on 11/13/20 that Infosys Positioned as a Leader in the Everest Group PEAK Matrix® for Cloud-native Application Development Service Providers 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.